Trailblazerr1/imsearch/README.md

 # imsearch
 Search among lots of images in a flick
+Made by: django and Clarifai